AlexYiningLiu/Matrix-Library/README.md

 # Matrix-Library
 A library of basic matrix operations implemented using only standard library functions.
-Currently supports initialization using the C++ guidelines of the Rule of Five, as well as matrix multiplication and transpose operations.
+Currently supports initialization using the C++ guidelines of the Rule of Five, as well as matrix multiplication, addition, subtraction, and transpose operations.
+The user can choose to handle matrix multiplication either synchronously or asynchronously using multithreading.

 ## Current Limitations
 - Does not support operations between Matrix objects instantitated using different types, e.g. an integer Matrix and a double Matrix.
 - Matrix representation is in the form of a vector of vectors.
-This could be further optimized to only use a 1D data structure along with a stride, which can improve time complexity involved in operations.
+This could potentially be further optimized to only use a 1D data structure along with a stride, which can improve time complexity involved in operations.

 ## Basic Build Instructions